Binom Architects is a London-based design practice founded in 2010 by architects Marta Granda Nistal and Gonzalo Coello de Portugal.

 Mai is a March graduate from the Bartlett School of Architecture with a keen interest in thoughtful, experimental and tactile design outputs which span art, architecture, design and fashion.
 Prior to joining our team, she worked at Henning Larsen Architects offices in Hong Kong and in Copenhagen.
 Mai applies both her professional experience and high-level design skills and has helped to developed sophisticated interior design packages for our office fit out projects in London and Madrid

 BA (Hons) Dip Arch

-Prior to joining the team at Binom Architects, Nuria studied Architecture in University of Alicante, Hogeschool van Amsterdam in the Netherlands and Soongsil University in South Korea.
-While working at Binom she has been involved in the developed design and the tender package of the Green Network Office fit-out as well as helping to structure and manage the office website and social media accounts.
+Nieves studied architecture at University of Las Palmas de Gran Canaria and Chile and carried on her studies in Shanghai before joining Binom Architects.
+Her design sensitivity and hands-on approach to design allows for substantiated design solutions.
+While working at Binom she has been involved in the developed design and the tender package of the co-working space in Madrid as well as helping to structure and manage the office website and social media accounts.

 PRIVATE CORPORATE CLIENTS

 Comunidad de Madrid, Spain

 ICEX (Spanish Economic & Commercial Office)

 Ministerio de Medio Ambiente (Spanish Ministry of Agriculture)